SurDno/SRP-Lite/README.md

 - Fixed the "Life support system" upgrade for the Freedom Exoskeleton making the player bleed out faster rather than slower as intended. - Talrivian
 - Fixed the "Relief backpack" upgrade for various armors wrongly incrementing the carry weight tooltip value by only 5kg instead of the 15kg actually unlocked by the upgrade. - vlad54rus
 - Fixed the upgrades unlocked by the "Flash drive with data on a psy-protection system" and the "Flash drive with data on reinforced army body armor" being swapped for the SEVA suit at the Garbage bandit mechanic. - Decane
-- Fixed the "Barrel modification" and "Gas system modification" upgrades for the RP-74 at the Agroprom Duty mechanic incorrectly being unlocked by the "Flash drive with data on balancing the automated parts of a machine gun" instead of by the "Flash drive with data on a machine gun muzzle break" and "Flash drive with data on modifying the gas exhaust of a machine gun", respectively. - Decane
+- Fixed the "Barrel modification" and "Gas system modification" upgrades for the RP-74 at the Agroprom Duty mechanic incorrectly being unlocked by the "Flash drive with data on balancing the automated parts of a machine gun" instead of by the "Flash drive with data on a machine gun muzzle break" and the "Flash drive with data on modifying the gas exhaust of a machine gun", respectively. - Decane
 - Added the missing 'doesn't use shot' attribute text to the "Barrel modification" upgrade tooltip for the Chaser 13. - Decane
 - Added the missing '+15%' handling attribute quantifier text to the "Barrel modification" upgrade tooltip for the Akm 74/2U. - SetaKat
 - Fixed mutants not behaving aggressively on patrol paths linking them to attack-targets unless aggravated by an external force (e.g. the player). - Decane
 - Fixed a script typo preventing the Lost Party's PDA from being transferred to Sakharov upon talking to him following completion of the task to retrieve it. - Decane
 - Fixed the audio of an NPC's instrument-playing animation continuing to play even when the animation is interrupted by the NPC getting up intermittently. - Decane
 - Fixed faction reward tooltips failing to update to reflect new rewards after resuming progress from a savegame in which the player already has an outstanding reward from the relevant faction. - Decane
+- Fixed the mechanic specialization tooltip displaying 'none' for Aydar, Yar, and Thunderov, despite all of them having a specialization. - Decane
 - Fixed the HUD bleeding icon being misaligned with its background in widescreen mode. - Armada